demianrasko/Dynamics-365-Workflow-Tools/docs/DateFunctions.md

 This step allows you to execute operations for DateTime valus.

-For using this activity you mus access here and select Date Function action:
+For using this activity you must access here and select Date Function action:

 ![](DateFunctions1.png)